Latin and Classical Humanities, MA

 Special Features of our Program

 Our innovative approaches to teaching Latin put the department at UMass Boston in the vanguard of Latin teacher training.
-We are pleased to offer several types of degrees that are appropriate for prospective Latin teachers.
-There are three tracks within the Masters in Latin and Classical Humanities.
+We are pleased to offer three tracks within the Masters in Latin and Classical Humanities.
 (For specific requirements click on “Requirements” on the left-hand bar.)

 - The most popular track is the MA with Licensure in Latin and Classical Humanities, designed for those who seek a content-area masters that includes a Massachusetts teaching license (grades 5-12).
 Four education courses and a teaching practicum are required.
 Massachusetts licensure requirements are rigorous, and the Commonwealth has reciprocity agreements with virtually every state in the nation.

 - We also offer two degrees in conjunction with the College of Education and Human Development.
-For information concerning the M.Ed. with Professional Licensure click here; for information concerning the Masters in Secondary Education with Initial Licensure click here.
-And each “here’ would have the links that are now in the names of the degrees.
+For information concerning the MEd with Professional Licensure click here; for information concerning the Masters in Secondary Education with Initial Licensure click here.

 Innovative active Latin pedagogy.
 Our instruction frequently incorporates the use of active Latin—speaking and writing, in addition to listening and reading—with the goal of producing Latinists who have a deep and broad understanding of the language.
 These skills are crucial for high school language classrooms.